ShippingEasy/bizness/README.md

 end

 policy = Policies::StringFormatPolicy.new(string: "abc123")
-policy.successful?
+policy.obeyed?
 #=> false

+policy.violated?
+#=> true

 policy.violations
 #=> ["String must be alphanumeric", "Characters must be all uppercase"]
 ```

-By including the module, the object gets the `successful?` method which does the following when called:
+By including the module, the object gets the `obeyed?` method which does the following when called:

 1. Introspects all private predicate methods (methods that end with a question mark) and executes them
 2. If the method returns false, it looks for a translation in an I18n YAML file
 3. It composes an 118n key using the policy's class and method name (without the question mark).
 For example: `policies.mock_policy.violations.all_caps`
 4. It adds the result of the translation to the list of `violations`
 5. It returns false if any violations are found

+The inverse method `violated?` for `obeyed?` is also included.

 An example I18n translation file looks like this: